EmmaHMcArdle/Google-Replica/README.md

 The advanced page mimics Google's own search behaviors.
 It will bypass the normal result pages to more specified searches.

-I attempted to make my pages look strikingly similar to the real Google images page.
+I attempted to make my pages look strikingly similar to the real Google pages.
 I made sure the same hover, focus and other selectors were matching.
-And I did most of it independently but I did use Dev Tools in Chrome to match colors and certain specific styling.
+I utilized Dev Tools in Chrome to match colors and certain specific styling.

 In this project I used front-end tools, CSS and HTML as well as the terminal with git and DevTools.